-Autumn Term 2013
+Autumn Term 2018

-Following the collapse of state socialism in Central and Eastern Europe and elsewhere, the erosion of central principles of Western social democracy and the prevalence of free market and capitalist ideas, this module looks at the contemporary condition of socialism.
+Following the collapse of state socialism in Central and Eastern Europe and elsewhere, the erosion of central institutions of Western social democracy and the prevalence of free market and capitalist ideas, this module looks at the contemporary condition of socialism.
 Is socialism a relevant, feasible or desirable idea in contemporary society?
 Or is it dead, an historical relic of the 20th century?

 The module will start by looking at the two predominant conceptions and experiences of socialism in the twentieth century - Marxist and social democratic socialism.
 It will then examine criticisms of socialism from liberals and libertarians - such as Hayek and Nozick - and from new social movements - such as the women's movement and the green movement.
 We will look at reasons for the collapse of state socialism in the late 1980s and at attempts in the West to rethink socialism during an era in which neo-liberalism was a dominant force.
-We will look at the possibility of looking at socialism in a more pluralist and experimental way.

-In the final topics we will discuss whether globalization has led to the decline and loss of viability of social democracy.
-We will examine the attempt of Labour in Britain and current European social democrats to respond to the crisis of social democracy and will ask whether there is anything remaining of socialism in such attempts.
-We shall examine theses such as that of Fukuyama: that the day of socialism has passed and that capitalism has won the battle of the two ideologies and systems.
+We will discuss whether globalisation has led to the decline and loss of viability of social democracy.
+We will examine the attempt of Labour in Britain and European social democrats to respond to the crisis of social democracy and will ask whether there is anything remaining of socialism in such attempts.
+We will discuss the current state of the left in responding to the financial crisis and austerity and whether Corbyn's politics involve a revival of socialism and, if so, what sort.
+We shall examine theses such as that of Fukuyama: that the day of socialism has passed, and that capitalism has won the battle of the two ideologies and systems.